Towards Intelligent Control of MeV Electrons and Protons from kHz Repetition Rate Ultra-Intense Laser Interactions: Time delay of the pre-pulse

 As discussed in main body of this paper, our primary experimental investigations assumed a time delay between the main pulse and the pre-pulse that was fixed to 300~ps.
 In principle, this pre-pulse time delay, which is controlled by a delay stage, could be one of the independent variables that is varied and used in an optimization scheme like the investigation described with the main-pulse energy, pre-pulse energy and the target position.
 We leave this for future work, but we here include results from an an additional parameter scan where the pre-pulse energy and pre-pulse delay time were varied while main pulse energy was held constant at its max level ($\sim$9~mJ) and the target held fixed near the peak focus.

 This parameter scan lasted 40 minutes and it involved 2.4 million laser shots.
 Figure~\ref{fig:campaign2_param_scan} shows the varied parameters along with the corresponding electron spectra during the duration of the run.
+This parameter scan suffered from target instabilities which hindered the any optimization efforts using this dataset.
 Unlike the parameter scan described in Sec.~\ref{sec:results}, no significant proton signal was detected, so we do not include proton results in Figure.~\ref{fig:campaign2_param_scan}.
 As mentioned earlier, there is reason to believe that protons ejected from the laser interaction region are significantly more beamed than the electrons\cite{Rahman_etal2021}.
 So even a small misalignment between the spectrometer and the perpendicular to the liquid sheet can lead to the proton beam missing the entry port to the spectrometer.
 We presume that this is the reason why negligible protons were detected.

 The phase space explored during this parameter scan can be seen in Figure \ref{fig:Param_space_scatter2}.
 One can see for 300~ps of time delay that the largest pre-pulse energies do significantly suppress the electron counts.
 Physically this is likely because of target expansion due to the pre-pulse heating.
 At higher than 300~ps of time delay, there is even more time for the target to expand and one sees a decrease in electron number counts even for lower pre-pulse energies.